Accessing trace data¶

 Output in the following example shows content from a selected subset of columns from an event table after trace data has been captured for three separate handlers written in Python.

-For reference information on event table columns that collect trace data, refer to Data for trace events.
+For reference information on event table columns that collect trace data, see Data for trace events.

 | TIMESTAMP | START_TIMESTAMP | RESOURCE_ATTRIBUTES | RECORD_TYPE | RECORD | RECORD_ATTRIBUTES |